miemiemmmm/QuickSES/README.md

 ----------------------------------------------------------------

 ## Acknowledgments
-This project is based on [QuickSES](https://github.com/nezix/QuickSES) by [Xavier Martinez](https://github.com/nezix).
-Without these open source projects, this project would not be possible.
+Without the following open source projects, this project would not be possible:

-Check these links to cite the [QuickSES](https://hal.archives-ouvertes.fr/hal-02370900/document) and the implemented GPU-based SES computation [algorithm](https://www.uni-ulm.de/fileadmin/website_uni_ulm/iui.inst.100/institut/Papers/viscom/2017/hermosilla17ses.pdf).
+- This project is developed based on [QuickSES](https://github.com/nezix/QuickSES) by [Xavier Martinez](https://github.com/nezix).
+Original [publication](https://hal.archives-ouvertes.fr/hal-02370900/document) and the surface computation [algorithm](https://www.uni-ulm.de/fileadmin/website_uni_ulm/iui.inst.100/institut/Papers/viscom/2017/hermosilla17ses.pdf).
-[CPDB](https://github.com/vegadj/cpdb) is used for parsing PDB files.
+- [CPDB](https://github.com/vegadj/cpdb) is used for parsing PDB files.

-[Pybind11](https://github.com/pybind/pybind11) is used for wrapping C++/CUDA code to Python API.
+- [Pybind11](https://github.com/pybind/pybind11) is used for wrapping C++/CUDA code to Python API.

-The [LOGO](Images/SiESTA-Surf_LOGO.png) is designed by [DALL·E 3](https://openai.com/dall-e-3).
+- The [LOGO](Images/SiESTA-Surf_LOGO.png) is designed by [DALL·E 3](https://openai.com/dall-e-3).